 Starburst Galaxy automatically suggests a schema by inferring from the Kafka messages on the topic.
 Modify the inferred schema by changing field entries and adding and removing columns.

-Use the more_vert options menu at the end of each row to add or remove columns.
+Use themore_vertoptions menu at the end of each row to add or remove columns.

-• The Record sample panel shows the JSON message sample used to generate the columns.
+The Record sample panel shows the JSON message sample used to generate the columns.
 If your Kafka topic is new and does not have any messages for Galaxy to infer, you can manually enter a new JSON sample by clicking upload_2.
 Type or paste the new JSON sample in the text area then click Load sample.

 All connected data sources appear in this section in the order they were created.

-• In the Delete ingest source dialog, click Yes, delete.
+In the dialog, click Yes, delete.

 The following sections detail important management and operational information about live tables.